Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Source Selection and observations

-Swift J$1727.8-1613$ is a recently discovered BH-XRB transient, first detected by {\it Swift/BAT} on August 24, 2023.
+$\bullet$ {\bf Swift J1727.8$-$1613:} This is a recently discovered BH-XRB transient, first detected by {\it Swift/BAT} on August 24, 2023.
 Immediate monitoring of the source with {\it MAXI/GSC} in the $2-20$ keV energy range revealed an `unusual' peak in X-ray flux, increasing from $150$ mCrab to $7$ Crab within a few days of detection \cite[]{Nakajima-etal2023, Nandi-etal2024}.
-Radio counterpart of the source, consistent with its optical position, was detected at $5.25$ GHz with {\it VLA} and $5$ GHz with {\it ATA}, showing a rise in radio flux from $\sim 18$ to $107$ mJy six days after discovery.
 Recent measurements estimate the source distance as $\sim 2.7$ kpc, with a spin of $\sim 0.98$ and an inclination of $\sim 40^{\circ}$ \cite[]{Mata-etal2024, Peng-etal2024a}.
-Further, \cite{Nandi-etal2024} reported the detection of evolving type-C QPOs in hard X-rays (up to $\sim 100$ keV) using {\it AstroSat}, likely associated with the inner Comptonizing corona.
-However, {\it NICER} observations suggest a vertically elongated, jet-like corona based on the evolution of type-C QPOs \cite[]{Liao-etal2024}.
+X-ray polarimetric constraints with {\it IXPE} in various spectral states of Swift J$1727.8-1613$ also aim to unveil the disc-corona geometry of the source \citep{Veledina-etal2023, Ingram-etal2024, Svoboda-etal2024b, Podgorny-etal2024}.